 David Hoogendoorn: Managing Partner, EY

 In his role at EY, Hoogendorn Hoogendoorn is responsible for market leadership and growth of the assurance, tax, and advisory services, and enriching the practice’s brand, people, quality, and operational excellence in West Michigan.
 He serves on the Leadership Team of EY’s Family Business Center of Excellence.
 Hoogendorn is an active member of the Grand Rapids community, treasurer of the executive committee for the Gerald R. Ford Presidential Foundation, Goodwill Industries, and the West Michigan Sports Commission.
-He played a pivotal role in EY’s $1 million gift to the Broad College earlier in 2017.Nick Nicolay (BA Marketing ’77, FTMBA ’79): President, Kar’s Nuts
+He played a pivotal role in EY’s $1 million gift to the Broad College earlier in 2017.Nick Nicolay (MBA Marketing ’77, FTMBA ’79): President, Kar’s Nuts

 Nicolay is the third generation leader of Kar’s Nuts, becoming president in 1995.
 Nicolay serves on the board of directors for Awakened Ministries, a nonprofit Christian organization, and also actively involved in the Ferndale community.